 Located to the northwest of Keshava Temple, Andal Shrine is dedicated to the poet-saint believed to be an incarnation of Mahalakshmi.
 She is the only female among the 12 Vaishanavite Alvar saints of South India.
 The temple wall is adorned with images of various deities having a canopy.
 The main deities include Lakshmi, Mohini, Venugopal, and Lakshminarayana.
-The temple consists of Garbhagriha, Sukanasi and the Mandapa.
+The temple consists of Garbhagriha, Sukanasi, and the Mandapa.
 There is a vimana or Shikara with a golden Kalasha.

 Other smaller shrines inside the complex are dedicated to Ramanujacharya, Krishna, Narasimha, Anjaneya, and Ramachandra.
 Near the Veernarayana temple is the Vahana Mantapa where the procession vehicles like the Ratha or temple car used to be traditionally stored.
 The complex also has a Kalyana mandapa or wedding hall towards the southeast corner for conducting ceremonies.
-A granary for storing food grains and a community kitchen or Paakashale is located towards the northwest corner of the complex.
+A granary for storing food grains and a community kitchen or Paakashale are located towards the northwest corner of the complex.

-There is a small stepped water tank or Kalyani is found on the northeast corner, on the right of the gopuram.
-It is also called as Vasudev Sarovar as per the inscription near the water tank.
+There is a small stepped water tank or Kalyani found on the northeast corner, on the right of the gopuram.
+It is also called Vasudev Sarovar as per the inscription near the water tank.
 On the side of the tank, there are two carved stone elephants.
 There are two small shrines situated on the side of the tank.
 The entrance to the tank was closed.

 Temple Festivals at Belur